biomancer/dokku-alt-postgresql/README.md

 Allow normal database users to perform the operations `CREATE EXTENSION`, `DROP EXTENSION` and `ALTER EXTENSION ...
 UPDATE`.

+### PostgreSQL Execution Statistics

+The pg_stat_statements module provides a means for tracking execution statistics of all SQL statements executed by a server.
+This can be used to get insights into the PostgreSQL Server using tools like [PgHero](https://github.com/ankane/pghero).

 ### Tuned configuration

-The [Configuration](https://github.com/yabawock/dokku-alt-postgresql/blob/develop/configs/postgresql.conf) is tuned for a system memory of ~512MB and not more than 100 connections to the database.
+The [Configuration](https://github.com/yabawock/dokku-alt-postgresql/blob/develop/configs/postgresql.conf) is tuned for a system memory of 4GB, a typical web load, many tables and a maximum of 500 connections to the database.

 # Using the image